-RIM reported net income rose to $132.5 million, or 67 cents a share, in the quarter ended May 28 from $55 million, or 28 cents a share, in the corresponding period a year earlier.
-Adjusted to exclude litigation charges and a tax recovery, RIM reported a profit of 56 cents per shares.
+RIM reported net income rose to $111.1 million, or 56 cents a share, in the quarter ended August 27, from $70.6 million, or 36 cents per share, a year earlier.

-The company raised its second-quarter revenue forecast to a range of $465 million to $490 million from $460 million to $485 million, and said it expects third-quarter revenues of $525 million to $550 million.
+RIM increased its revenue forecast for the third quarter to a range of $540 million to $570 million.
+The previous forecast for third-quarter revenues was $525 million to $550 million.